AgentMC/Sao19/Translate/En/Part6.md

 In Centoria, there was a big gate and a guard room at the border of the city, but it seems that there is not such a thing in Obsidia outskirts, the building number gradually increased on both sides of the road and seemed to continue to the city as is.
 No guards could be seen.

 "......
-So far so good, I think, if anyone asks me for identity...... that's right, I came from Faldera to find a job in the northern fu... and let's say we’re brother and sister."
+So far so good, I think, if anyone asks me for identity...... that's right, we came from Faldera to find a job in the northern fu... and let's say we’re brother and sister."

 Ronye finally released both hands from cheeks and asked about unfamiliar words in Kirito’s phrase.